12 Steps to Buying a House

 Check Your Credit Score and Finances

-You need to be sure you are ready for a mortgage and the expenses of owning a home.
-If you have a low credit score, you won’t be able to get a mortgage in most cases.
-Mortgage lenders want to know your credit score and your financial history before they will offer you a loan.
-To get a conventional loan, you will need to have a credit score of at least 620.
-Getting an FHA loan is a bit easier, and you could get a loan with a score of 580.
+Before you buy a house, make sure you’re ready for the financial commitment of monthly payments and owning a home.
+If you have a low credit score, getting a mortgage loan can be tough.
+Mortgage lenders check your credit score and financial history before approving a loan.
+For a conventional loan, you need a credit score of at least 620.
+However, FHA loans are a bit easier to get, with a minimum score of 580.

 Get Your Down Payment and Closing Costs Ready